jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "Today".

 The algorithm of YouTube videos lost their spell.
 Instead the friends assembled what they had in hand--rope, fruit, fake IDs--into an ingenious plan.
-With smiles ear to ear, they set out for a small regional zoo.
+With smiles ear to ear, they set out for the small regional zoo.

 And?